Australian Agriculture: Horticulture

 • Australia

-Avocado and macadamia data is also available for ASGS Statistical Area level 2.
+Avocado, macadamia, banana and wine grape data is also available for ASGS Statistical Area level 2.

 Source